 Snail mail catalogs are one strategy that enables digital retailers and innovative brands to stand out.

-I don’t know about you, but I never open 99% of the advertising emails I receive, but I will take at least a minute to browse a catalog that looks interesting that I receive in the mail.
-And if it looks really interesting, I might tear out a couple of pages and seed a couple of gift ideas for my family.
+I don’t know about you, but I don’t open about 99% of the advertising emails I receive, but I will take at least a minute to browse a catalog that looks interesting that I receive in the mail.
+And if it looks really interesting, I might tear out a few pages and seed a couple of gift ideas for my family.

-The fashion, clothing and lifestyle brands below all send out catalogs.
+This is a list of some of the most popular mail order catalogs from fashion, clothing and lifestyle brands.
 I have listed details on how to request a catalog if I could find them.

 - Amazon has been expanding its private-label fashion brands for men and women.
 (Check out Modern Fellows’ guide to Goodthreads and other Amazon Prime Brands for Men, and overview of Amazon Fashion Brands for Women including Lark and Ro.)
 Our family received two catalogs this year from Amazon: A fashion gift guide and a separate kids’ toy book, part of its efforts to develop into an omni-channel retailer.

-- Boden – British retailer Boden is a great alternative to J. Crew.
+- Boden – British retailer Boden is a great alternative to J. Crew, and a fine example of a sustainable fashion brand committed to sustainable manufacturing practices.
+They are great about sending frequent snail mail catalogs.
 Request a Boden mail order catalog online.

 - Bonobos has grown into one of my favorite all-around destinations for menswear.
 (They also produced a women’s capsule in 2019.)
 The digital-first brand, now owned by Walmart, has undertaken a range of efforts to get in front of customers including by opening guideshops across the United States.
 (Take a look inside one of Bonobos’ Guideshops in Washington, DC.)
 Fill out a form online to request a Bonobos mail order catalog.